USEPA/EPA_OMEGA_Model/doc/source/5_user_guide.rst

 ^^^^^^^^^^^^^
 The primary inputs to the OMEGA effects calculator are the OMEGA Model's vehicles and vehicle annual data output files for sessions of interest.
 For the Effects calculator to find these necessary OMEGA Model output files, the user must provide to the
 Effects calculator the path where they can be found.
-This is done via the "batch_settings_effects" input file.
+This is done via the effects batch input file.
 Assuming the user has run the OMEGA
-Model and has the bundled results saved to an accessible directory, then the batch_settings_effects file should provide the full system path to that directory.
+Model and has the bundled results saved to an accessible directory, then the effects batch input file should provide the full system path to that directory.

-Importantly, the batch_settings_effects file must also provide a session name associated with each session for which effects are to be calculated.
+Importantly, the effects batch input file must also provide a session name associated with each session for which effects are to be calculated.
 The session name must be consistent with the session name used in the OMEGA Model run.
 These session names also need to include a context session name, a no action session name and at least one action session name.
 These are needed to calculate the effects properly since the context session serves to calculate fleet vehicle miles traveled (VMT) and fleet fuel costs per mile from which any VMT rebound effects in subsequent sessions can be calculated.

-The OMEGA effects calculator will look for several necessary files within "in" folder of the context session folder contained within the bundled OMEGA Model results (i.e., the user need not specify these files in the batch_settings_effects file).
-In particular, the OMEGA effects calculator will look for and find the context fuel prices, price deflator files used to adjust all monetized values into a common valuation, an onroad fuels file, an onroad vehicle calculations file, an annual VMT file, and a reregistration file.
+The OMEGA effects calculator will look for several necessary files within the "in" folder of the context session folder contained within the bundled OMEGA Model results (i.e., the user need not specify these files in the effects batch input file).
 In addition to the context session, a no action and action session are required because some of the effects calculations are meant to calculate impacts of a policy action relative to a no action, or business as usual, policy.
 In particular, the benefits calculations can only be done by first calculating physical effects of the action policy relative to the no action policy since benefits do not exist, within OMEGA, absent a policy change.

-The other inputs to the OMEGA effects calculator are those associated with: vehicle, EGU and refinery emission rates; cost factors, or $/ton, factors associated with criteria air pollutants, GHG emissions, energy security impacts, crashes, congestion, noise, vehicle repair, vehicle maintenance, fuel prices, etc. All of these input files must be provided by the user via the batch_settings_effects file.
+The other inputs to the OMEGA effects calculator are those associated with: vehicle emission rates; EGU and refinery data; cost factors associated with criteria air pollutants, GHG emissions, energy security impacts, crashes, congestion, noise, vehicle repair, vehicle maintenance, fuel prices, etc. All of these input files must be provided by the user via the effects batch input file.

-Below is a table describing the entries needed in the batch_settings_effects file.
-User entries are to be made in the ``value`` or ``full_path`` columns of the batch_settings_effects file.
+Below is a table describing the entries needed in the effects batch input file.
+User entries are to be made in the ``value`` or ``full_path`` columns of the effects batch input file.

 Batch Input Files and Loaders
     .. csv-table::